 For domestic flights, all passengers age six and above must wear their own face masks at check-in, boarding and for the duration of the flight.
 For flights to and from South Africa, all passengers above two years must wear their own face masks at check-in, boarding and for the duration of the flight.
 Hand sanitizers and wipes are available on board.

-For international flight to South Africa, please print and carry your completed SA Inbound Health form on your flight.
+For international flight into South Africa, please print and carry your completed SA Inbound Health form on your flight.

 To enter South Africa, all passengers including diplomats are required to present a printed COVID-19 PCR negative certificate in order to check-in for your flight in Zambia.
 The following must appear on the document: